Inheritance Rules in Qatar

 What is this right?

-Inheritance in Qatar follows Islamic Sharia law with fixed rules:
+Inheritance in Qatar follows Islamic Sharia rules as codified in the Family Law:

-- Fixed shares (faraid): Sharia prescribes specific shares for each heir.
-For example, a surviving wife receives 1/8 if there are children, 1/4 if no children.
+- Fixed shares (faraid): The law prescribes specific shares for each heir.
+For example, a surviving wife receives 1/8 if there are children, 1/4 if there are no children.

-- Male heirs generally receive double the share of female heirs of the same degree (e.g., sons receive double the share of daughters).
+- Male heirs generally receive double the share of female heirs of the same degree (sons receive double the share of daughters).

-- Debts and funeral expenses are paid first, then the will, then the fixed shares are distributed.
+- Debts and funeral expenses are paid first from the estate, then the will, then the fixed shares are distributed.

-- Non-Muslims may have their home country's inheritance law applied if requested.
+- Non-Muslims may request that their home country's inheritance law be applied — this is an important option that many expatriates overlook.

 When does it apply?